 I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

-This weekend the hotel hosts a number of Barcelona legends, back in town for a charity match at the Camp Nou against some notable former Man United players.
+The hotel hosts a number of Barcelona legends who are back in town for a charity match at the Camp Nou against a Man United XI.

 I eavesdrop on a conversation between a German colleague and Patrick Kluivert — the pair discuss Justin’s future.

-A club representative next to me tells me how Ronaldinho is predictably the most in-demand player out of those involved but he’s not one to leave a party, especially if speaking to a host of pasty journalists is the alternative.
+A club representative next to me tells me how Ronaldinho is predictably the most in-demand player out of those involved but he’s not one to leave a party, especially if speaking to pasty journalists is the alternative.

 It’s 2pm on a Tuesday, why wouldn’t Ronaldinho be at party?